The Coalition to Stop Real Estate Wire Fraud aims to:

 How can I help?

 Tell us your story.
 Many people know they can be scammed online, but few realize they can be victims when making one of the largest purchases they’ll ever make.
-By sharing your story with others, you can help raise awareness and let people know they’re at risk.
+By joining the Coalition, you can help raise awareness and let people know they’re at risk.

 What should I do if I’m a target of real estate wire transfer fraud?

 If you think you’ve been a target, see here for next steps.

 I’m thinking about buying a new home, how can I protect myself?

 If you’re in the market, learn how to protect yourself from real estate wire transfer fraud here.